parthbaokar/raote-planner/src/README.md

 The solver will run the different strategies and return the output with the lowest cost.

+Note: Line 63 of solver.py should have range(3) for inputs of size 50 and 100, and range(2) for inputs of size 200.
+This is the best balance of least cost solution and runtime length.

 ## Strategies
 The two fully implemented strategies are:
 1. Shortest paths: this strategy has Professor Rao optimally driving each TA to their home.